-If your parks and recreation department is still exclusively providing your annual community guide, or seasonal class registration booklet in hard copy, it’s time to go digital.
+If your parks and recreation department is still exclusively providing your annual community guide or seasonal class registration booklet in hard copy, it’s time to go digital.
 What follows are eight reasons why you should convert your printed community guide to a digital marketing program.

 2. Citizens are searching and registering for events using a mobile device.
 Not only are citizens researching recreation activities using a desktop computer, they are researching events when out in the community using a smartphone or tablet.
-In fact, according to Search Engine Land, nearly 60 percent of online searches are now performed from a mobile device.
+In fact, according to The Search Review, nearly 60 percent of online searches are now performed from a mobile device.
 For mobile users, print-only community guides won’t get them registered and engaged in your community events.

 3. Digital recreation marketing is better for the environment.
 If you produce a 20-page community guide, and print 1,000 copies, once the current season is over, 20,000 sheets of paper will end up in (we hope!) a recycling bin.
 Digital marketing reduces paper, and protects your sustainable resources.

 4. Updates to printed content are difficult, or impossible.
 If you need to change the date, time, or location of one of your classes or events, when you use a recreation management software solution, the update can be made in a few keystrokes.
 If you have already printed and distributed thousands of paper booklets, however, you simply won’t be able to update existing copies.
 Accurate publishing of content ensures a positive citizen experience.
 The availability of outdated, or incorrect information, however, creates issues and confusion, and may make some hesitant to sign up for future events.